 This process plant (Recuplex system) accident involved the clean-up of the floor of a solvent extraction hood, a product receiver tank that could overflow into this hood, a temporary line running from the hood floor to a transfer tank (approx. 18 inches in diameter and 69-l capacity), and the apparent improper operation of valves.
 The testimony of witnesses and operators and their technical findings of the investigating committee are not in full agreement, and the final triggering mechanism cannot be determined.
-Although other mechanisms cannot be ruled out, the most plausible (and simplified) course of events is as follows: 1) the receiver tank overflowed into the hood, leaving solution containing about 45 grams Pu per liter on the floor and in the sump; 2) the operator (contrary to orders) opened the valve that allowed this solution to be lifted to the transfer tank; and, 3) the later addition of aqueous solution (10-30-l at 0.118·g Pu/l) led to the excursion as a result of additional moderation following mixing and/or de-aeration of the contents of the transfer tank.
+Although other mechanisms cannot be ruled out, the most plausible (and simplified) course of events is as follows: 1) the receiver tank overflowed into the hood, leaving solution containing about 45 grams Pu per liter on the floor and in the sump; 2) the operator (centrary to orders) opened the valve that allowed this solution to be lifted to the transfer tank; and, 3) the later addition of aqueous solution (10-30-l at 0.118-g Pu/l) led to the excursion as a result of additional moderation following mixing and/or de-aeration of the contents of the transfer tank.

-The total excursion yield in the transfer tank was 8 x 10^{17} fissions with the initial power spike excurated to be no more than 10^{16} fissions.
-Following this applied, the tank was supercritical for 37.5 hours with the power steadily decreasing.
+The total excursion yield in the transfer tank was 8×10^{17} fissions with the initial power spike estimated to be no more than 10^{16} fissions.
+Following this spike, the tank was supercritical for 37.5 hours with the power steadily decreasing.
 Activation of the building criticality alarm resulted in prompt evacuation.
-Of the 72 people in the building at the building of Saturday morning), only three received signaficant exposures to manatum.
-These piece 110, 43, and 19 rem.
+Of the 22 people in the building at the time (a Saturday morning), only three received significant exposures to radiation.
+These were 110, 43, and 19 rem.

-The residence itself coused and amage or contamination but did stimulate final thutdown of a part .
-Recuplex operation was designed originally as a pilot plant and only litter that is a first production.
-Before the accident a new plant had area unthorized
+The accident itself caused no damage or contamination but did stimulate final shutdown of the plant.
+The Recuplex operation was designed originally as a pilot plant and only later converted to production.
+Before the accident a new plant had been authorized.